estii20/dolce_vita_blog/README.md

 Enable comments to foster community engagement and discussions.

 - Accessibility:
 Blog is accessible to all users, including those with disabilities.
 The use of alt text for images.
+Text color chosen contrasts well to the background color to improve user visibility.

 - Security Measures:
 Security measures to protect the blog and user data, including SSL certificates.